parcel-bundler/website/src/features/cli.md

 ### Parameters related to the dev server/watch mode (`serve` and `watch`)

-TODO, ports for HMR can be specified separately?

 | Format              | Description                                                         |
 | ------------------- | ------------------------------------------------------------------- |
 | `--no-hmr`          | Disables [hot module replacement](/features/hmr)                    |